garagehive/garagehive.github.io/docs/garagehive-service-return-order.md

 ---
 layout: docs
-title: What is a Return Jobsheet and how do you create one?
+title: What is a Return Jobsheet and How to Create One
 ---

 <a name="top"></a>

-# What is a Return Jobsheet?
+# What is a Return Jobsheet

 A Return Jobsheet is a document used to issue refunds to customers, essentially serving as the reverse of a standard Jobsheet.
 It offers the same functionalities as a Jobsheet, including labour allocation and payment processing.